 Remove ribs, reserving marinade.
 Pat ribs dry.
 Combine salt, pepper, paprika, white pepper, and black pepper.
 Rub on ribs.

-Generously coat pan with olive oil.
+Generously coat a heavy pan with olive oil.
 Brown ribs, rotating as necessary, not crowding pan.
 Add ribs back to marinade.

 Cook with lid for 1 1/2 to 2 hours.
 Remove when ribs are fork tender.

 Remove ribs from marinade.
 Cover with foil to retain heat.
 Strain the cooking juices.
 Chill liquid until fat congeals on top for easy removal. (or you could leave the ribs in their cooking juices overnight in the fridge).

 After removing fat from liquid reduce in sauce pan until gravy is desired thickness.

 Pour gravy over ribs on top of a generous serving of mashed potatoes.